kubernetes-sigs/cluster-api/docs/proposals/20220927-labels-and-annotations-sync-between-machine-and-nodes.md

 ### Goals

 - Support label sync from Machine to the linked Kubernetes node, limited to `node-role.kubernetes.io/` prefix and the `node-restriction.kubernetes.io` domain.
-- Support syncing labels from Machine to the linked Kubernetes node for the Cluster API owned `node.cluster.x-k8s.io` domain.
+- Support syncing labels and annotations from Machine to the linked Kubernetes node for the Cluster API owned `node.cluster.x-k8s.io` domain for both.
-- Support a flag to sync additional user configured labels from the Machine to the Node.
+- Support a flag to sync additional user configured labels and annotations from the Machine to the Node.

 ### Non-Goals